mikemag/MonkeyWiki/content/en/MonkeyWiki/Materials/Fibers.md

 Vectorply has a good page on the differences between woven and stitched fabrics for these kinds of applications.
 Here's a good summary from their page:

-<blockquote><q>The crimping of yarns, inherent in weaving, causes stress points in the laminate and a subsequent knockdown in strength and stiffness.
+> The crimping of yarns, inherent in weaving, causes stress points in the laminate and a subsequent knockdown in strength and stiffness.
 Pound for pound non-crimp reinforcements are 30% stronger than woven fabrics.
 Secondly, the coarse surface created by the weaving of fibers translates into poor shear properties because of less fiber-to-fiber contact.
-Third, the interstices created by the weave allow resin to pool amongst the rovings contributing to lower properties, adding unwanted weight and cost.</q><ref name="vectorply1" /></blockquote>
+Third, the interstices created by the weave allow resin to pool amongst the rovings contributing to lower properties, adding unwanted weight and cost.

+-- *Vectorply. (n.d.).
+Stitch-Bonded Reinforcements.
+Retrieved from http://vectorply.com/stitch-bonded-reinforcements/ on 2019/02/08.*

 ## Carbon and Kevlar
 {{< img src="images/Fibers9.JPG" >}}In addition to the fiberglass, I use Kevlar and carbon fiber in various places.
 Every board gets a very light weave of Kevlar backing the inserts.
 And, yes, having just explained why woven fabrics are bad in snowboards, this small application of such a light Kevlar weave is alright in this area as it receives so little flex.
 A patch of Kevlar which the inserts are pushed through provides stronger insert retention, and greatly reduces “binding suck”: that phenomena where the base underneath the bindings tends to suck in to the core when the bindings are tightened.